jekyll-theme-plain/directory-listing/README.md

-# single-page
+# directory-listing

-Template for single-page sites
+Template for directory listings